 The Draper Park School (12441 S. 900 E.), listed on the National Register of Historic Places in 1982, is the largest and most prominent feature of Draper's historic town center.
-It may be the last building of it's caliber in the South end of the Salt Lake Valley.
 The design is influenced by the Classical Revival style, a popular trend for public buildings.
 The original section (which, surprisingly, comprises only the north 80% of the building as pictured above) was built in 1912.
 The rest of the main western elevation and the auditorium section were added in 1924.

 The Draper Park School was then remodeled somewhat with a new wing being added on the northeast corner.
 The interior was also refurbished to take care of the six elementary grades.
-It had thirteen classrooms equipped with modern visual aids, teachers, work-rooms, a faculty room, a sick room, auditorium, music room, library, and an up-to-date cafeteria and a modern gas heating plant.
-From 1912 to recently the Park School was the center of many community activities, including plays, events, concerts and parties, and is most loved for community traditions like the Lions Club Halloween parties where hot dogs and other treats were served in the cafeteria, and a spook alley was conducted in the unfinished basement "dungeon" of the school.
+It had thirteen classrooms equipped with modern visual aids, teachers, work rooms, a faculty room, a sick room, an auditorium, a music room, a library, an up-to-date cafeteria, and a modern gas heating plant.
+From 1912 to recently the Park School was the center of many community activities, including plays, events, concerts, and parties, and is most loved for community traditions like the Lions Club Halloween parties where hot dogs and other treats were served in the cafeteria, and a spook alley was conducted in the unfinished basement "dungeon" of the school.

-When Draper was incorporated in 1972 Draper City purchased the Park School from the Jordan School District at a deep discount.
-The school continued to serve as City Hall and community center until the new Draper City Hall was built around 2003.
+When Draper was incorporated in 1978 Draper City purchased the Park School from the Jordan School District at a deep discount to locate City Hall in the building.
+The school continued to serve as a City Hall and community center until the new Draper City Hall was built around 2003.
 In addition, the building housed a mural painted by artist Paul Smith in 1938 as a Works Progress Administration (WPA) project.
 Smith's family lived in one small room on the second floor of the school while he worked.
 The mural depicts the history of education in Draper utilizing real characters as models.
 The theme of the mural is "Onward and Upward".
 The mural has since been removed and conserved.